magnustviberg/ARCampaignIOS/README.md

 ### Add the SDK

-In the ARCampaign console, click create new project, then enter a Project name.
+Go to the [ARCampaign Console](https://ar.purpl.dev) and create a project, then enter a Project name.
 Enter the bundle identifier from your XCode Project and upload pictures and models.
 Download the plist file and drag it into your XCode Project